zavolanlab/tandem-pas/README.md

 ### 5. Configure the input parameters
-"config.yaml".
-This file contains all information about used parameter values, data locations, file names and so on.
+The file "configs/config.yaml" contains all information about used parameter values, data locations, file names and so on.
 During a run, all steps of the pipeline will retrieve their paramter values from this file.
 It follows the yaml syntax (find more information about yaml and it's syntax [here](http://www.yaml.org/)) making it easy to read and edit.
 The main principles are:
   - everything that comes after a `#` symbol is considered as comment and will not be interpreted
   - paramters are given as key-value pair, with `key` being the name and `value` the value of any paramter